lkugler/DART-WRF/docs/source/index.rst

 * and assimilate these observations in ensemble data assimilation using `DART <https://docs.dart.ucar.edu/en/latest/>`_,
 * on a computing cluster or on your local machine.

+DART-WRF was started a python version of the original DART-WRF tutorial written in `csh`.
+It is simpler to use than comparable tools, such as the autosubmit package of Barcelona Supercomputing Center, and ECMWF's ecFlow.

+Current limitations: 'real'-mode WRF, nested domains are not supported.

 Installation
 ------------